 Nepal heartily welcomes every type of visitors.
 Whatever the purpose of your visit you always feel homely because of the smiling faces of the locals you encounter during your trip.
 In return, you need to be very careful before doing anything for others or in front of them.
 Either you are trekking in the mountains or touring the Kathmandu valley or any other cities in Nepal you need to treat the land and its people with care & respect.

 Nepal is a multilingual and multicultural country.
-Such diversity is often astonishing for newcomers.
-Therefore, you must be very careful not to show any sign of disrespect to the varied people and culture.
-Here are some tips on what to do and what to avoid while you are in Nepal.
+Such diversity is often astonishing for newcomers and you might be confused at some point on things you should do and not do in Nepal.
+We recommend you to be very careful not to show any sign of disrespect to the people of varied culture, nature and religion.
+Here are some tips on what to do and not do while you are traveling around beautiful Himalayan country Nepal.

 - To show gratitude and respect, use both of your hands rather than one when giving or receiving something, even money.
 It’s seen as a gesture of respect.